 Crisps are an easy dessert I love to bake because it's very versatile.
 You can use pretty much any fruit combination and you're almost certain to have something delicious out of your oven.
 This time it was strawberries with pineapple.
 And toasted coconut.
 Have you yet realized how delicious toasted coconut is?
 You definitively don't want to skip the toasting step, it adds so much flavor!

-If it doesn’t tickle your tastebuds, you might wanna try this Banana Chocolate Chips Crisp instead.
+If it doesn't tickle your tastebuds, you might wanna try this Banana Chocolate Chips Crisp instead.
 Amazing!
 Nothing beats warm bananas.
-Or this Simple Apricot Crisp.
-Still in the same family, there is also the English cousin: the Pear and Pomegranate Crumble.
-It’s basically a crisp, but without the oats.
+Or still in the same family, there is also the English cousin: the Pear and Pomegranate Crumble.
+It's basically a crisp, but without the oats.

 - 1 cup old fashioned oats